 Hub-and-spoke: cohorts of participants who are in the same room, with rooms scattered in different locations, all connecting to the same event.
 You may have, for example, a group of five joining from the Zurich office, a group of seven in Lisbon, and a larger assembly of twenty joining from headquarters in Copenhagen.

 Hub and satellite: one main group joining in person, and individual virtual attendees connecting from their personal devices.
-This is becoming an increasingly common setup, e.g. for community/networking gatherings and festivals.
-The main event takes place in a physical location, and access is given to remote participants as well, for the entire event or in part.
+This is becoming an increasingly common setup for many hybrid events, e.g. for community/networking gatherings and festivals.
+The main hybrid event takes place in a physical location, and access is given to remote participants as well, for the entire event or in part.